Murtala Muhammed International Airport: History

 The airport was built during World War II.
-West African Airways Corporation was formed in 1947 and had its main base at Ikeja.
+West African Airways Corporation (WAAC) was formed in 1947 and had its main base at Ikeja.
 De Havilland Doves were initially operated on WAACs Nigerian internal routes then West African services.
 Larger Douglas Dakotas were added to the Ikeja-based fleet from 1957.

-Originally known as Lagos International Airport, it was renamed in the mid 1970s, during construction of the new international terminal, after a former Nigerian military head of state Murtala Muhammed.
-The international terminal was modeled after Amsterdam Airport Schiphol.
-The new terminal opened officially on 15 March 1979.
+Originally known as Lagos Airport, it was renamed after the military head of state Murtala Muhammed in 1976 following his assassination in a failed coup attempt.
+A new international terminal modeled after Amsterdam Airport Schiphol was constructed through the decade at a cost of ₦240 million, officially opening on 15 March 1979, as part of a broader master plan to ensure sufficient capacity through the year 2000.
 It is the main base for Nigeria's largest airline, Air Peace, as well as for several other Nigerian airlines.

 Murtala Muhammed International Airport consists of an international and a domestic terminal, located about one kilometre from each other.
 Both terminals share the same runways.
 This domestic terminal used to be the old Ikeja Airport.
 International operations moved to the new international airport when it was ready while domestic operations moved to the Ikeja Airport, which became the domestic airport.
 The domestic operations were relocated to the old Lagos domestic terminal in 2000 after a fire.
 A new domestic privately funded terminal known as MMA2 has been constructed and was commissioned on 7 April 2007.

-During the late 1980s and 1990s, the international terminal had a reputation of being dangerous.
-From 1992 through 2000, the US Federal Aviation Administration (FAA) posted warning signs in all US international airports advising travelers that security conditions at Lagos Airport did not meet ICAO minimum standards.
+During the late 1980s and 1990s, the international terminal had a reputation for being dangerous.
+From 1992 through 2000, the US Federal Aviation Administration (FAA) posted warning signs in all US international airports advising travellers that security conditions at Lagos Airport did not meet ICAO minimum standards.
 In 1993, the FAA suspended air service between Lagos and the United States.
 The decision affected Nigeria Airways and American Trans Air.
-During this period, security at LOS continued to be a serious problem.
-Travelers arriving in Lagos were harassed both inside and outside of the airport terminal by criminals.
-Airport staff contributed to its reputation.
-Immigration officers required bribes before stamping passports, while customs agents demanded payment for nonexistent fees.
-In addition, several jet airplanes were attacked by criminals who stopped planes taxiing to and from the terminal and robbed their cargo holds.